 You can customize the workspace window on the left of the score to display the tool palettes you use most, or you can choose between the basic or advanced presets.
 The advanced preset has more palettes but makes the workspace look cluttered – especially if you aren’t using advanced tools like arpeggios, accidentals or articulations.
 You can also customize the palettes within the workspace window to display only the tools you use.

 Though it’s time-consuming, you can create an entire music score by inputting notes with your mouse.
 Alternatively, you can hook up a MIDI controller, and the software will create your score as you play.
 If you don't have a MIDI controller, you can input notes with the software’s virtual keyboard.
-Unlike Notion, this notation program doesn’t have a virtual guitar fretboard.
+The software also supports hundreds of instruments such as the guitar, flute, or organ.